d2l-ai/d2l-en/README.md

 ## Contribute

 Feel free to submit a pull request.
-We will include acknowledgement of all the contributors in the book.
+We will acknowledge all the contributors in the book.